Irrational number: Transcendental

+Almost all irrational numbers are transcendental.
+Examples are e r and π r, which are transcendental for all nonzero rational r.

 Because the algebraic numbers form a subfield of the real numbers, many irrational real numbers can be constructed by combining transcendental and algebraic numbers.
 For example, 3π + 2, π + √2 and e√3 are irrational (and even transcendental).

 Decimal expansions

-The decimal expansion of an irrational number never repeats or terminates (the latter being equivalent to repeating zeroes), unlike any rational number.
+The decimal expansion of an irrational number never repeats (meaning the decimal expansion does not repeat the same number or sequence of numbers) or terminates (this means there is not a finite number of nonzero digits), unlike any rational number.
 The same is true for binary, octal or hexadecimal expansions, and in general for expansions in every positional notation with natural bases.

 To show this, suppose we divide integers n by m (where m is nonzero).
 When long division is applied to the division of n by m, there can never be a remainder greater than or equal to m.
 If 0 appears as a remainder, the decimal expansion terminates.
 If 0 never occurs, then the algorithm can run at most m − 1 steps without using any remainder more than once.
 After that, a remainder must recur, and then the decimal expansion repeats.

 Conversely, suppose we are faced with a repeating decimal, we can prove that it is a fraction of two integers.
 For example, consider:

 Here the repetend is 162 and the length of the repetend is 3.
 First, we multiply by an appropriate power of 10 to move the decimal point to the right so that it is just in front of a repetend.
 In this example we would multiply by 10 to obtain:

 Now we multiply this equation by 10r where r is the length of the repetend.
 This has the effect of moving the decimal point to be in front of the "next" repetend.
 In our example, multiply by 103:

 The result of the two multiplications gives two different expressions with exactly the same "decimal portion", that is, the tail end of 10,000A matches the tail end of 10A exactly.
 Here, both 10,000A and 10A have .162162162... after the decimal point.

 Therefore, when we subtract the 10A equation from the 10,000A equation, the tail end of 10A cancels out the tail end of 10,000A leaving us with: